anatali/issLab2021/it.unibo.issLabStart/userDocs/iss22/source/Architetture.rst

 - :blue:`Why` is more important than :blue:`how`. (**Second law** of Software Architecture) (FSA pg.
 18)

-- The architecture for a software system arises from the combinations of requriments and additional concerns (Auditability, Performance, Security, Legality, Scalability ...) each protected by fitness functions
+- The architecture for a software system arises from the combinations of requriments and additional concerns (Auditability, Security, Legality, Scalability ...
+  :blue:`-ilities` si veda `List of system quality attributes <https://en.wikipedia.org/wiki/List_of_system_quality_attributes>`_) each protected by fitness functions

 - All architecture become iterative becuase of :blue:`unknown of unknowns` (FSA pg.
 14).
   What we need today is an :blue:`Evolutionary Architecture`.
 (FSA pg.
 15).

-- An *Evolutionary Architecture* supports guided, incremental changes across multiple dimensions including -ilities (si veda `List of system quality attributes <https://en.wikipedia.org/wiki/List_of_system_quality_attributes>`_)
+- An *Evolutionary Architecture* supports guided, incremental changes across multiple dimensions, including -ilities

 Altrove (ad esempio in *Building Evolutionary Architectures* - ``ISBN : 9781492043454`` ) leggiamo: